Stories from the ground

-Sr. Mary obtains over $70,000 in funds for projects in South Sudan.
+Sr. Mary masters grant-writing, generating funds for muliple projects in South Sudan.

 "All the proposals I wrote was [sic] after the ASEC/SLDI training.
 I had no idea about the proposal writing or fund raising before.
 I'm really very grateful for the knowledge I have acquired."

 Upon graduating, Sr. Mary successfully obtained funds and in-kind donations from 6 sources, which amounted to $72,913:

 - Received a vehicle from Aid to the Church in Need, for use in her congregation